Safe Patient Care Act 2015

 Services that are impacted by the legislation are those covered by the Enterprise Agreement.
 Services not covered by the Enterprise Agreement, including private and not-for-profit hospitals, private and not-for-profit residential aged care services and private and not-for-profit day procedure centres, are not impacted by the legislation.

 Amendments to the Safe Patient Care Act - more Nurses and Midwives to care for Victorians

-On 21 February 2019, the Amendment Bill successfully passed through the Legislative Council.
-Changes to the Act commenced on 1 March 2019 and changes to the Safe Patient Care (Nurse to Patient and Midwife to Patient Ratios) Regulations 2015 commenced on 6 March 2019.
+On 21 February 2019, the Amendment Act 2019 successfully passed through the Legislative Council and came into effect on 1 March 2019.
+Changes to the Safe Patient Care (Nurse to Patient and Midwife to Patient Ratios) Regulations 2015 commenced on 6 March 2019.

-Improvements to existing ratios, the creation of new ratios in a range of clinical settings and the introduction of other operational enhancements in the Act will all have a significant and lasting impact on the provision of safe and high-quality healthcare within Victorian public hospitals.
+The Amendment Act 2019 will continue to be implemented in a staged approach until 2023.
+It includes improvements to existing ratios, the creation of new ratios in a range of clinical settings and the introduction of other operational enhancements in the Act that will have a significant and lasting impact on the provision of safe and high-quality healthcare within Victorian public hospitals.

-Further information is also available in the Improvements to Ratios FAQ and Guide to implementation.
-Available in the downloads section below
+Further information is available in the Phase two - Improvements to ratios FAQ and the updated Guide to Implementation, inclusive of Phase one and Phase two amendments available in the downloads section below.